Snowflake-Labs/sfquickstarts/site/sfguides/src/hex/hex_vhol.md

 - Familiarity with data science notebooks

 ### What You'll Learn
-* Use Snowflake’s “Partner Connect” to seamlessly create a Hex trial
+* How to generate a time series dataset
-* How to navigate the Hex workspace/notebooks
+* How to import/export data between Hex and Snowflake
 * How to train an XGBoost model and deploy to Snowflake using UDTFs
+* How to visualize a forecast
+* How to convert a Hex project into an interactive web app

 ### What You’ll Need
-- A [Snowflake](https://signup.snowflake.com/) Account (if you are using an enterprise account through your organization, it is unlikely that you will have the privileges to use the `ACCOUNTADMIN` role, which is required for this lab).
+- A [Snowflake](https://signup.Snowflake.com/) Account (if you are using an enterprise account through your organization, it is unlikely that you will have the privileges to use the `ACCOUNTADMIN` role, which is required for this lab).

 ### What You’ll Build
 An end-to-end Machine Learning pipeline to forecast hourly traffic for a restaurant chain using Hex, Snowflake, Snowpark, and XGBoost.